My term life insurance is going to expire. What do I do now?

-Some people opt to buy one of each type.
+Some people opt to buy both a term and permanent life insurance policy.
 If you want $500,000 in coverage, but don’t want to spend the money that comes with a $500,000 permanent policy, you can, for example, buy a $250,000 term policy and a $250,000 permanent policy.
 This way you pay less, have a couple options, and own the same amount of coverage you originally needed.

 2. You can convert your term policy into a permanent one.

-If the term policy you previously purchased has a conversion option, you can convert all or a portion of your policy into a permanent one regardless of your health as long as you convert before the deadline listed on your policy.
+Most term life insurance policies have a conversion option.
+This allows you to convert all or a portion of your policy into a permanent one regardless of your health as long as you convert before the deadline listed on your policy.
 It’s important to note that converting from a term to permanent product will increase your premiums.

 For more information on term conversions, check out our blog post How Do Term Conversions Work?

-A third option is to simply let your coverage run out.
+A fourth option is to simply let your coverage run out.
 We have said it before: depending on your situation and the stage of your life, you may not need life insurance coverage.